 150 Years of Olmsted Parks in Buffalo: Celebration Purpose & Plan 2018

-The Buffalo Olmsted Parks Conservancy (BOPC) is engaging in a year-long celebration effort to recognize 150 years since the conception of the nation’s first urban park system.
+In 2018, the Buffalo Olmsted Parks Conservancy (BOPC) engaged in a year-long celebration effort to recognize 150 years since the conception of the nation’s first urban park system.

 Impressive History: It began with a visit to Buffalo in 1868, at the request of young Buffalo politician and booster, William Dorsheimer.